 Staying active outdoors

 Getting older, it has become increasingly harder to maintain a certain level of conditioning.
 At thirty, I completely tore two insertions of my left hamstring from my gluteus during a bad jet ski fall.
 It was the worst and most painful injury I’ve ever incurred.

 Never fully healing I attempted to take up running at the age of fifty.
 I participated in a few events but it was apparent that running was problematic due to my lingering injury.
-It was at that time that I knew that the ElliptiGO was my only solution to maintaining an athletic outdoor lifestyle.
+I knew that the ElliptiGO was my only solution to maintaining an athletic outdoor lifestyle.

-The best ride is any ride with the opportunity to ride new trails and new locations, with the many good friends that I have had the pleasure of meeting within the ElliptiGO community.
+The best ride is any ride with the opportunity to ride new trails and new locations.
+It is with the many good friends that I have had the pleasure of meeting within the ElliptiGO community.